Integral Models for Spaces via the Higher Frobenius: Equivariant stable homotopy theory

 \section{Equivariant stable homotopy theory}

-In this section, we briefly review notions in equivariant stable homotopy theory that will play a critical role in this paper.
+In this section, we briefly review notions in equivariant stable homotopy theory that feature heavily in this paper.
 We will use a variant of the framework of \cite[\S 9]{BachHoy}, but we refer the reader to \cite{LMS} for a classical treatment of the subject and \cite{MNN} for another helpful account.
 The material in this section is not new, with the possible exception of Theorem \ref{thm:equivfibinf}, which the author thanks Jacob Lurie for suggesting.

 In \S \ref{subsect:globalequiv}, we will set notation by giving examples and motivation for the formal constructions related to global equivariance that follow in \S \ref{subsect:formalglo}.
 Then in \S \ref{subsect:bortate}, we review the notion of Borel equivariant spectra and its relationship to Tate constructions.